-The Department of Clinical Sciences in the College of Veterinary Medicine at Cornell University invites applications for two positions in the Section of Diagnostic Imaging.
-This expansion of the Section will result in a total of two tenure-track and three clinical-track faculty with the goals of supporting robust pre-clinical and clinical research programs, providing excellent clinical/diagnostic services in the Hospital, and maintaining a strong teaching and outreach program.
-The successful candidates would join a current faculty of three board-certified radiologists supported by seven experienced, licensed technicians (LVT and RT), four imaging residents and a full-time biomedical engineer working in a comprehensive, state-of-the art teaching and referral hospital.
+The Department of Clinical Sciences in the College of Veterinary Medicine at Cornell University invites applications for two faculty positions in the Section of Diagnostic Imaging.
+The Section includes two tenure-track and two clinical-track faculty members with the goals of supporting robust pre-clinical and clinical research programs, providing excellent clinical/diagnostic services in the Hospital, and maintaining a strong teaching and outreach program.
+The successful candidate would join a section of four board-certified radiologists supported by seven experienced, licensed technicians (LVT and RT), four imaging residents and a full-time biomedical engineer working in a comprehensive, state-of-the art teaching and referral hospital.
 Approximately 10,000 imaging examinations are performed annually.

 Diagnostic imaging equipment includes two multi-plate AGFA CR readers, two wireless Canon DR detectors, a Phillips RF “special procedures” room, a flat-panel Ziehm C-arm for intra-operative imaging, a Toshiba Vantage Atlas® 1.5 T MR and a 16 slice Toshiba Aquilion-LB® CT both equipped for small and large animal examinations, two planar gamma cameras linked to a NuQuest computer, isolation facilities for radioiodine therapy, and two ultrasound units (Phillips iU22 and ATL 5000) with 5 transducers each.
 The Imaging equipment is integrated via DICOM modality work-list through the medical record system (UVIS) and images are archived and viewed with Carestream PACS, including both diagnostic and browser-independent web software (PC, Mac, iPad).
 Integrated 3-D software is included.
 Three diagnostic workstations are equipped with dual, 3 MP monitors.

-Candidates must have a DVM or equivalent degree.
-An advanced degree (PhD) is desirable for the tenure-track position.
+Candidates must have a degree in Veterinary Medicine.
 Board certification in Veterinary Radiology (ACVR or ECVDI) is preferred, but candidates who have recently completed an approved residency and are board eligible in Veterinary Radiology will be considered.
 Candidates that are in the process of completing an approved residency and willbe board eligible at the completion of their residency training program will also be considered.